IBM/openshift-workshop-was/labs/Openshift/ApplicationManagement/README.md

 1. Change to the lab's directory:
    ```
+   If you're at the prevoius location openshift-workshop-was/labs/Openshift/RuntimeModernization, then
+   cd ../OperationalModernization

+   otherwise, using the full path to `OperationalModernization`:
    cd openshift-workshop-was/labs/Openshift/OperationalModernization
    ```

-1. Create and switch over to the project.
-Note: The first step may fail if the project already exists.
+1. Create and switch over to the project `apps-was`.
+Note: The first step `oc new-project` may fail if the project already exists.
    ```
    oc new-project apps-was
    oc project apps-was
    ```

- 1. Build and deploy the application:
+ 1. Build and deploy the application by running the commands in the followin sequence.
+Reminder: the `.` at the end of the first command.
     ```
     docker build --tag image-registry.openshift-image-registry.svc:5000/apps-was/cos-was .
     docker login -u openshift -p $(oc whoami -t) image-registry.openshift-image-registry.svc:5000